 - A. Kindergarten Admission - 1.
-Children whose fifth (5th) birthday is on or before September 1 of the calendar year in which they are seeking admission to kindergarten are eligible for kindergarten entrance without assessment. - 2.
-Children whose fifth (5th) birthday is on September 2 or thereafter through October 15 of the calendar year in which they are seeking admission to kindergarten may be considered for admission to kindergarten based upon an assessment procedure that is described in Policy 302, "Early Entrants Policy Application Procedure". - 3.
-Children whose fifth (5th) birthday is on September 2 or thereafter but who have already started kindergarten in another public or a nonpublic school may be admitted to HOPE Community Academy kindergarten. - B. First Grade Admission of Children Not Previously in School If a child is six years old on or before September 1 of the calendar year in which the child is seeking admission to first grade at HOPE Community Academy, the child should ordinarily be placed in first grade unless there are some obvious signs of immaturity. - C. Underage Children Previously in School, but Entering HOPE Community Academy for the First Time Children who have attended kindergarten for a year in a public or nonpublic school may be admitted directly to the first grade even though they are underage according to this admission policy. - D. After a Kindergarten student or newly enrolling first grade student is enrolled, they will be required to present a birth certificate or other evidence of birth date to verify the student's age.
+Children whose fifth (5th) birthday is on or before September 1 of the calendar year in which they are seeking admission to kindergarten are eligible for kindergarten entrance without assessment. - Children whose fifth (5th) birthday is on September 2 or thereafter through October 15 of the calendar year in which they are seeking admission to kindergarten may be considered for admission to kindergarten based upon an assessment procedure that is described in Policy 302, "Early Entrants Policy Application Procedure". - 3.
+Children whose fifth (5th) birthday is on September 2 or thereafter but who have already started kindergarten in another public or a nonpublic school may be admitted to HOPE Community Academy kindergarten. - B. First Grade Admission of Children Not Previously in School If a child is six years old on or before September 1 of the calendar year in which the child is seeking admission to first grade at HOPE Community Academy, the school and family will determine the most appropriate grade placement. - C. Underage Children Previously in School, but Entering HOPE Community Academy for the First Time Children who have attended kindergarten for a year in a nonpublic school will be recommended for a comprehensive evaluation for cognitive, social, and emotional development domains using the preschool screening assessment. - D. After a Kindergarten student or newly enrolling first grade student is enrolled, they will be\required to present a birth certificate, a physician's certificate, passport, a baptismal or religious certificate, adoption record, health records, immunization records, immigration records, previously verified school records, early childhood screening records, MN Immunization Information Connection records, or an affidavit from a parent to verify the student's age.